 Then I found Spec Kit.
 And it clicked.
 Specification-based planning and agentic coding is like peanut butter and jelly — they're good on their own, but together they're something else entirely.
 Spec Kit taught me that the fix wasn't a better model.
 It was structure.
 Define what you want.
 Plan before you build.
 Stop letting the agent improvise.

 But the foundation — the insight that you need to specify before you build — that came from Spec Kit.
-And the two tools are genuinely better together than either is alone.
+And the two tools are still genuinely better together than either is alone.

 The Problem Both Tools Solve